tc-ca/Power-Pages-WET-Template/README.md

 ### Content Snippets
 - WET4 - breadcrumbs
 - WET4 - menuLinks.
 By default, it's using the 'Primary Navigation' Web Link Sets.
+- WET4 - prepreFooter.
+App version and modified dat on bottom of the page.
 - Head/Bottom.
 Please select the right Website language.

 ### Web Templates